-- Disconnect all probes and cables from the channel input connectors (channels 1, 2, 3, 4). - 2.
+- 1. Disconnect all probes and cables from the channel input connectors (channels 1, 2, and, for 4-channel models, channels 3 and 4). - 2.
 Push the Utility button and select the Do Self Cal option to start the routine.
 The routine takes approximately one minute to complete. - 3.
 Verify that self calibration passed.